prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-1.markdown

 > "It does not matter how slowly you go as long as you do not stop." -Confucius

-Consistency matter more than speed.
+Consistency matters more than speed.
 If we are consistent enough, eventually we will get there.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>